In this webinar, IT contract specialist Phil Downe of Relations Management Group explains how to do cloud-based software negotiations with confidence.

 - How can you draft a contract and prevent contract ambiguity?

-Below is a detailed summary of the webinar, the presentation slide deck, and the full recording.
+Below is a brief summary of the webinar, the presentation slide deck, the full recording, and a detailed recap.

 Introduction (00:00 - 6:08)